AlexeyPerov/C-Sharp-Cancellable-Promise/README.md

 ## Getting it in your project

-Copy all sources from [/src/Promises folder](./src/Promises) to your Unity project.
+The simplest way would be to copy all sources from [/src/Promises folder](./src/Promises) to your Unity project.

+Otherwise, see the RSG.Promise project for the all code you may need.